 The Cold War in Global Perspective

 Philip E. Muehlenbeck is a Professorial Lecturer in History at The George Washington University.
-He is the author of Betting on the Africans: John F. Kennedy's Courting of African Nationalist Leaders and editor of Religion and the Cold War and Race, Ethnicity, and the Cold War .
+He is the author of Betting on the Africans: John F. Kennedy's Courting of African Nationalist Leaders and editor of Religion and the Cold War , Race, Ethnicity, and the Cold War , and Gender, Sexuality, and the Cold War .

 - The Abongo Abroad: Military-Sponsored Travel in Ghana, the United States, and the World, 1959–1992 by John V. Clune (available in hardcover and ebook formats)